What is AJC Project Interchange?

 Project Interchange participants gain direct, in-depth exposure to Israel's diverse population, democratic system of government and complex strategic and societal dilemmas through meetings and interactions with:

-- Leading Israeli figures, including top government officials, innovative business and civil society leaders, and world-renown academics
+- Leading Israeli figures, including top government officials, innovative business and civil society leaders, and world-renowned academics

 - Experts on education, immigrant absorption, economic development, rule of law, human rights, and the peace process